Welcome to the Outside the Classroom Curriculum!

 As a college student, you’ll find that some of your most transformative experiences occur beyond classroom walls.
 The Outside the Classroom Curriculum (OCC) offers structure to these experiences so that you can maximize both your personal development and your Pitt experience.

-What is the Outside the Classroom Curriculum (OCC)?
+What is the Outside the Classroom Curriculum?

 Students who participate fully in the OCC report that they are more engaged in campus life, feel more connected to the University and their peers, and are more knowledgeable about resources and services at Pitt.
 And, perhaps most importantly, students who complete the OCC feel well prepared in interviews for internships, admission to graduate school, and full-time employment.
-Employers and graduate school admissions counselors have assured us that the outcomes within the 10 goal areas of the OCC are the specific traits they are looking for in applicants.
+Employers and graduate school admissions counselors have assured us that the outcomes within the 9 competency areas of the OCC are the specific traits they are looking for in applicants.